thimc/vifmimg/README.md

         \ vifmimg clear
 ```

 Your PDF-Preview will be shown as a `PNG`-File.
 If you want to load the pdf-file faster than you can try to convert the pdf-file into a `jpeg`-File.
-In that case you just need to remove `"png"` in you `fileviewer` in your `vifmrc`. <cr>
+In that case you just need to remove `"png"` in you `fileviewer` in your `vifmrc`. <br>
 *HINT*: It _might_ be faster...
 ```
     fileviewer *.pdf